TV Tropes Needs Your Help

 - The end of one Covert Affairs episode, after Annie has been chased around Argentina by the local authorities, the cops catch up to her right as her CIA extraction team arrives, point a gun right at her, make it look like things are about to get way more complicated... then shoot the assassin on the ground that she'd just knocked out, and tell her to just leave already.

 - Criminal Minds has one of these for the final scence of the season four finale.
+And subverted, no one shot the Reaper, he just shot the wall behind Hotch in a (failed) attempt to scare him.

 - The Cliffhanger to the first part of the Murdoch Mysteries two-parter "A Stroll on the Wild Side" is Anna being chased down by a Black Hand hitman, and the screen goes to black as we hear a gunshot.
 The following week's resolution, of course, is that Murdoch shot the hitman.